Learn why it is important to monitor pressure, level and temperature in our homes.

 Monitoring consumption is cool.
 Monitoring pressure, temperature and tank level is essential if we want to understand not only how do we consume utility services but also to be able to reason about the quality of their delivery or simply does the utility do a good job providing them to us.

-Pressure management and monitoring
+Pipe pressure management and monitoring

 Pressure monitoring is vital for water pipe distribution system.
 Basically pressure is the paramter that allows us to get instant knowlege of the current condition of the system.

 Utilities have to deliver the water (no matter heating or pottable) in certain pressure range.
+Recommended pressure ranges are:

 If the pressure is too high that might trigger an accident and the system might soon get a leak.
 Than the pressure will drop so we go to the second interesting event.